 - Development of solid results and greater productivity

-If you are considering working with a certified coach, please contact Diane Brown, Office of Human Resources’ Workplace Learning and Performance for additional coaching and cost information (firstname.lastname@example.org; 814-865-3304).
+If you are considering working with a certified coach, please contact TalentMgmt@psu.edu or (814) 865-1473 for additional coaching and cost information.

 Meet the Coaches

-Pam Borton is the winningest coach at the University of Minnesota women’s basketball program history and now top-performing ICF senior executive coach, keynote speaker, and author.
+Pam Borton, PCC is the winningest coach at the University of Minnesota women’s basketball program history and now top-performing ICF senior executive coach, keynote speaker, and author.
 Pam Borton’s life purpose is dedicated to taking individuals, teams, and organizations to the “Next Level.”
 Pam stands apart with 27 years of high-level, Division 1 coaching experience, including 12 years as head coach at the University of Minnesota.
 She led her teams to a Final Four, three straight Sweet Sixteen’s, and six NCAA Tournament appearances.
 Having successfully navigated the pressure and expectations of a highly visible position in an ultra-competitive environment, she now brings that unique background to her C-suite, senior level leaders, and high potential clients moving into senior leadership roles.
 A multiple award-winning recipient, Pam has been honored with the Marvelous Mentor award by the Twin Cities Business Magazine, Top 10 Global Women of Leadership Pillar Award, Ann Bancroft Dream Maker Award, (Real) Power 50 Award, New England National Coach of the Year Award, and was a two-time Naismith National Coach of the Year nominee.
 To further expand Pam’s life’s purpose and passion, she co-founded TeamWomenMN in 2011, a non-profit dedicated to empowering women to reach their full potential.
 In 2014, Pam also founded Empower (Leadership Academy for Girls in grades 5-12), a non-profit whose mission is to teach leadership skills to girls at a young age.
 As a result, Pam was honored with the creation of the Pam Borton Endowment, the only endowment of its kind in the world at the University of Minnesota in the College of Education and Human Development.
 She has her own executive coaching firm, Borton Partners and she is is also a dynamic keynote speaker on the national circuit.
 She authored her first book ON Point which is being released to the public on January 3, 2017.
 Pam has a Master’s degree in Sports Management from Bowling Green State University, an advanced certification in personal and executive coaching from the College of Executive Coaching in Santa Barbara, CA, is certified in the Everything DiSC, EQi 2.0 and customized 360 assessment tools.
-She is certified and a member of the International Coaches Federation (ICF).
-Based out of State College, PA and Minneapolis, MN.
-Prefers coaching via face-to-face, telephone, or what best fits her client’s needs and schedule.
+She is certified and a member of the International Coaches Federation (ICF) and the Forbes Council.
+She is currently pursuing a Health and Wellness Coaching Credential from the National Board of Medical Examiners (NBME).

-When not coaching, Kim is an active volunteer in the community, from serving as a board member for two different youth sports programs and a religious education teacher, to mentoring for the Women’s Resource Center and working as a dog walker for PAWS.
-Based in State College.
-Coaches face to face, via Skype, and telephone.
+When not coaching, Kim has been an active volunteer in the community, from serving as a board member for two different youth sports programs to mentoring for the Women’s Resource Center and working as a dog walker for PAWS.
+She is based in State College and provides coaching services face to face, via Skype, and telephone.